Empowering minorities through academic and career advancement

 “We need all of our talent to help our world,” Foster said.
 “And that's what MANRRS is about: How do we recruit, nurture, develop talent and help that talent to be successful, whether they want to go into industry, academia, graduate school, government, non-profits?”

-“As we try to solve these problems, these huge world problems, or these problems around food, these problems around energy, you want to make sure that you have that diverse mind, the diverse skill set, those diverse ideas at the table.
+“As we try to solve these huge world problems involving food, energy and the environment, it is important that we have diverse perspectives and skill sets represented.
 That helps us make sure that we're coming up with the best and most viable solution to whatever the problem is that we're trying to solve,” he said.

 Diaz said she can feel attitudes shifting, thanks in part to an increased focused on diversity, equity and inclusion on college campuses, and movements like Black Lives Matter.